New planet discovered in Earth's back yard

 "Our observations extended over more than four years using the HARPS instrument" said Dumusque.

-The researchers said they will make their data available to other astronomers to test their findings but in the meantime some remain skeptical.
+The researchers said they will make their data available to other astronomers to test their findings but in the meantime some remain sceptical.

 "Actually, I still have my doubts," astronomer Artie Hatzes at Thuringian State Observatory in Tautenburg, Germany, told Reuters.